 Temples dedicated to the healer- god Asclepius, known as Asclepieia (Greek: Ἀσκληπιεῖα, sing. Ἀσκληπιεῖον, 'Asclepieion), functioned as centers of medical advice, prognosis, and healing.
 At these shrines, patients would enter a dream- like state of induced sleep known as enkoimesis (Greek: ενκοίμησις) not unlike anesthesia, in which they either received guidance from the deity in a dream or were cured by surgery.

 The Greek physician Hippocrates of Cos (ca. 460 - ca. 370 BC), the "father of medicine", laid the foundation for a rational approach to medicine.
-Hippocrateswas the first to categorize illnesses as acute, chronic, endemic and epidemic, and use terms such as, "exacerbation, relapse, resolution, crisis, paroxysm, peak, and convalescence".
+Hippocrates was perhaps the first to categorize illnesses as acute, chronic, endemic and epidemic, and use terms such as, "exacerbation, relapse, resolution, crisis, paroxysm, peak, and convalescence".

-The Hippocratic Corpus is a collection of around seventy early medical works from ancient Greece strongly associated with Hippocrates and his students.
+The Hippocratic Corpus is a collection of around sixtty early medical works from ancient Greece strongly associated with Hippocrates and his students.
 The most famous works in the Corpus is the Hippocratic Oath which is still relevant and in use today by physicians.
-Hippocrates is not considered to be the exclusive author of the Oath but rather the document belongs to a larger collection of Greek medical treatises compiled into a Corpus Hippocatium which bears his name.
+Hippocrates is not considered to be the exclusive author of the Oath but rather the document belongs to a larger collection of treatises on Greek medicine compiled into a Corpus Hippocatium which bears his name.

 Herophilus of Chalcedon (325 - 280 BC), working at the medical school of Alexandria placed intelligence in the brain, and connected the nervous system to motion and sensation.
 Herophilus also distinguished between veins and arteries, noting that the latter pulse while the former do not.
 He and his contemporary, Erasistratus of Chios, researched the role of veins and nerves, mapping their courses across the body.
 Erasistratus connected the increased complexity of the surface of the human brain compared to other animals to its superior intelligence.